 Be upfront about any potentially problematic accounting positions you have taken.
 It’s advisable that if you already have an audit contract, you discuss these accounting positions as they happen and agree upon the action taken.
 If you don’t have one in place, document as much as you can and why the position was chosen.

 Ensure clear communication between the audit team, executives and accounting staff.
 Identify a point of contact on your end to guide the flow of information.
 Ensure availability of all staff members that will be providing the requested information.

 5. Auditors Are Not the Bad Guys

 Do not view the auditors as a threat; their objective is not to find fault with management.
 Be receptive and require a flow of information from the audit team on audit fieldwork progress and findings.
 The sooner you identify any improvements needed, the sooner you can address them.

-Prompt, concise responses to answer questions from the auditors is essential.
+Prompt, concise responses to questions from the auditors are essential.
 You want to have the fieldwork completed during the scheduled time.
-Open items provided to the team after the close of the field work may result in a delay as the audit team is often completing other audit projects.
+Open items provided to the team after the close of the fieldwork may result in a delay, as the audit team is often completing other audit projects.

 Audits are a good thing to ensure that your processes are working correctly or to show areas of improvement.
-Pre-audit planning to be sure your accounting team can be ready for the audit, open lines of communication will make all the difference, if you have more questions about preparing for an audit or need an auditor contact us.
+Pre-audit planning and open lines of communication will make all the difference.
+If you have more questions about preparing for an audit or need an auditor, contact us.

 Written by Rally Kamenova